Xr7-Code/SnowFoxOS-v2/README.md

 ### Offline AI

 SnowFoxOS includes an optional offline AI powered by Ollama and llama3.2.
 It runs entirely on your machine — no cloud, no data leaving your device.
-It knows SnowFoxOS: your shortcuts, your tools, your commands.
+It knows SnowFoxOS: your shortcuts, your tools, your commands, your philosophy.
 Ask it anything about your system, or just talk.

 ---